substrait-io/substrait/site/docs/extensions/index.md

 * Window Functions
 * Table Functions

 To extend these items, developers can create one or more YAML files at a defined URI that describes the properties of each of these extensions.
 The YAML file is constructed according to the [YAML Schema](https://github.com/substrait-io/substrait/blob/main/text/simple_extensions_schema.yaml).
-Each definition in the file corresponds to the yaml based serialization of the relevant data structure.
+Each definition in the file corresponds to the YAML-based serialization of the relevant data structure.
 If a user only wants to extend one of these types of objects (e.g. types), a developer does not have to provide definitions for the other extension points.

 A Substrait plan can reference one or more YAML files via URI for extension.
 In the places where these entities are referenced, they will be referenced using a URI + name reference.
 The name scheme per type works as follows: